-Rosecrance Central Illinois - Fresh Start
+Rosecrance Central Illinois - Fresh Start\

-- Request is for \$85,409, 7.7% increase over PY21 amount of \$79,310. - Serves adults who have justice system involvement and have been identified as likely to benefit from support/services, many with substance use disorders. - Outcomes are appropriate to program goals, relate to staff activity (not always the client) and important to community. - CCMHB request is for 100% of total program revenue. - Required prior to contract: select PY22 priority. - Special Provisions (to address during the contract year): retain SPs for participation with Coalition and outcomes project; seek other funding (especially Medicaid, federal, state) and, if secured, notify CCMHB staff of need for contract amendment to reduce maximum; update eligibility questionnaire; Evaluation Consultation Bank to further develop outcomes. - STAFF RECOMMENDATION is to fund at PY21 level, unless additional CCMHB revenue is available; offer a two-year term. \$79,310
+Request is for \$85,409, 7.7% increase over PY21 amount of \$79,310.

+- Serves adults who have justice system involvement and have been identified as likely to benefit from support/services, many with substance use disorders. - Outcomes are appropriate to program goals, relate to staff activity (not always the client) and important to community. - CCMHB request is for 100% of total program revenue. - Required prior to contract: select PY22 priority. - Special Provisions (to address during the contract year): retain SPs for participation with Coalition and outcomes project; seek other funding (especially Medicaid, federal, state) and, if secured, notify CCMHB staff of need for contract amendment to reduce maximum; update eligibility questionnaire; Evaluation Consultation Bank to further develop outcomes. - STAFF RECOMMENDATION is to fund at PY21 level, offer a two-year term, and increase (both years) to full request if other CCMHB revenue becomes available.